-- 8.5 Secure fuel, oils and chemicals in areas far away from the discharge points of the vessel or onshore storage location, and in accordance with their Safety Data Sheets. - 8.6 Submit a report on the types and quantities of chemicals stored, consumed in the various processes, and discharged in the marine environment.
-Information must be contained in the End of Well Report. - 8.7 Contain and return spent oils, lubes and chemicals to shore for disposal by an EPA authorised operator; dispels of used/waste oils and chemicals in the marine environment or in any waterways is prohibited, as well as, disposal onshore if untreated. - 8.8 Clean up oil and chemical spills in accordance with the most recently EPA approved Oil Spill Response Plan and with prior consent for those actions as stipulated in this Permit, from the Agency and other relevant regulatory bodies.
+- 8.4 The concentration of mercury and cadmium shall not exceed 1 mg/kg dry weight in stock barite, and 3 mg/kg dry weight in stock barite, respectively. - 8.5 Prepare a report on the concentrations of cadmium and mercury in stock barite and suspended particles, contained in the discharge.
+This information must be submitted in the End of Well Report. - 8.6 Perform a LC50 test of each mud system prior to drilling the well.
+The results of the LC50 test must be reported in the End of Well Report. - 8.7 Secure fuel, oils and chemicals in areas far away from the discharge points of the vessel or onshore storage location, and in accordance with their Safety Data Sheets. - 8.8 Submit a report on the types and quantities of chemicals stored, consumed in the various processes, and discharged in the marine environment.
+Information must be contained in the End of Well Report. - 8.9 Contain and return spent oils, lubes and chemicals to shore for disposal by an EPA authorised operator.
+Discharge of used/waste oils and chemicals in the marine environment or in any waterways is prohibited, as well as, disposal onshore if untreated. - 8.10 Oil and chemical spills must be cleaned up in accordance with the most recently EPA approved Oil Spill Response Plan with the prior consent of the Agency and other relevant regulatory bodies.